 On December 16, 2005 the Company entered into a research and development contract with RatLab LLC, a privately-owned research laboratory in Seattle, Washington.
-The contract calls for monthly payments by the Company to RatLab LLC for an initial research Phase 1, expected to last approximately three months.
+The contract calls for monthly payments by the Company to RatLab LLC for an initial research Phase 1 and 2, expected to last approximately six months through June 2006.
 The contract also includes provisions for extending the payments and research agreement for multiple phases, which could extend in excess of one year.
 Under the contract, RatLab will perform research and development using the Company's existing intellectual property, as well as newly developed research and technologies in order to assist the Company with the commercialization of its core technologies in the areas of brand and forgery protection, homeland security, medical diagnostics, and color-based file creation and matching.
+If the Company is successful in raising additional funds, it intends to extend the research and development contract with RatLab LLC for additional research phases.